junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 The ghostly mist flies out of the plant, flowing rapidly toward the tent before Dean can stop him.

 "Cas!
 CAS!!"
-Dean hisses a yelling, not wanting to let anyone hear, especially not Nick.
+Dean hisses a yell, not wanting to let anyone hear, especially not Nick.
 "What the hell are you doing?!
 Come back!"

 The white fog that is Cas ignores him, sliding into the tent smoothly.

 Dean curses under his breath, glancing around.
 The park is dark and quiet, way past the gate closing time and there's no one around.
 He crouch-walks out of the shadow of the tree, sneaking closer to the tent.

 He hears his knees complain under the pressure and curses again.
 He should have exercised more, like hitting the gym once in a while.
-He knows sitting in office before screens all day would do that to his knees, but he hates it when it's happening now, when he needs the physicality and agility of his body the most.
+He knows sitting in the office before screens all day long would do that to his knees, but he used to think he still has a few years to go before actually starting to age.
+He hates it when it's happening now, when he needs the physicality and agility of his body the most.

 Dean rushes himself when he starts hearing human yelling and items flying inside the tent.
-The thin cloth and support of the tent rattles as the man jumps and moves inside frantically.
+The thin cloth and support of the tent rattles as the man jumps and moves frantically inside.
 Dean can only see a dark shape moving.

-He doesn't really have time for a plan or think closely.
+He doesn't really have time for a plan or to think closely.
 The temperature around them drops dramatically.
 The closer he gets to the tent, the colder the air is.
 Dean watches the air turning into a puff when he breathes out.
-It's even colder than normally he notices around Cas, bordering icy.
+It's even colder than it normally is as he notices around Cas, bordering on icy.
 Something is severely wrong.

 Dean busts into the tent.

 Cas is in his full shape now, looking more solid than ever in his translucent form, floating near the ceiling of the tent, all fierce and resentful.
-The tent is too tiny for any grown man to stand straight, so half his lower body is underground, making his shape looking even more scary.
+The tent is too tiny for any grown man to stand straight, so half his lower body is underground, making his shape look even more distorted and abnormal.
+Scarier than he ever was.

 Nick is lying on his back at the farthest corner possible, and Cas is reaching to him with hands and fingers spreading in a way like he's going to grab the man or choke him.

 "Ghost, you're a ghost!"
 Nick mumbles unclearly.
 "I'm imagining it, you're not real!"

 Cas growls in a nonhuman sound, his shape glitches like a broken TV signal.
-Then in a blink of an eye, he disappears and reappears right before Nick's face, his fingers wrap around Nick's neck.
+Then, in the blink of an eye, he disappears and reappears right before Nick's face, his fingers wrap around Nick's neck.
 Nick drops the cigarette in his hand, struggling violently around his neck, trying to release himself from the invisible grip.
-He's letting out harsh breathing sound.
+He's letting out a harsh breathing sound.

 "Cas!"
-Dean yells helplessly, not knowing whether or who to help.
+Dean yells helplessly, not knowing whether or how or who to help.

-Nick is still choking, and by the look of his face paling, he doesn't have long.
+Nick is still choking, and by the look on his face, paling and purpling, he doesn't have long.
 But then his fingers fumble on the ground, and he finds the feet of the tent poles.
 He grasps forcefully and rocks it while his body trembles.
 The tent collapses.

 Dean barely has time to jump out of the collapsing tent.
 A painful squeaking sound echoes under the quiet night sky.
-When he turns around, he's just in time to see the white mist of Cas dissipate the moment the poles crash on him.
+When he turns around, he's just in time to see the white mist of Castiel dissipate the moment the poles crash on him.

 The poles are made of iron.